-I had only been living at the mansion in Mississippi for a few months in 2009 when a new friend of mine, Kyle Hall brought me this offset.
+I had only been living at the mansion in Mississippi for a few months in 2009 when a new friend of mine, Kyle Hall, brought me this offset.
 This plant was my original Aloe ‘Kyle’s Grandma‘ that led to my love of Aloe.
-Kyle’s grandmother had several of this species that she had she had been given by someone who took them from a plantation many years earlier.
+Kyle’s grandmother had several of this species that she had been given by someone who took them from a plantation many years earlier.
 It was my first Aloe and the beginning of my love for them.
 I didn’t know what species it was, nor did I know Kyle’s grandmother’s name at the time, so I called it ‘Kyle’s Grandma’.
 Even though calling this plant Aloe maculata ‘Kyle’s Grandma’ isn’t “botanically” correct, that is what I call it and that is that…

 Kyle and his family became very good friends of mine, like family, over the 3 years I lived in Leland, Mississippi.

 When I started doing research I discovered it was an Aloe saponaria… Back then, Aloe saponaria and Aloe maculata were two different accepted species.
 The main reason I didn’t think it was an Aloe maculata was by the way the flower clusters are shaped.
 Most of the Aloe maculata photos I saw had flattish looking flower clusters.
 In fact, information online about Aloe maculata say that one of the distinguishing characteristics is the flat-topped flower clusters.
 Mine DOES NOT.
 PLUS, many of the photos of their flowers were yellow.